 The New Hampshire Renaissance Faire

 The NH Renaissance Faire is a family-friendly, educational, theatrical, and fantastical festival held every Spring in gorgeous, Fremont, NH.
 From historical armored combat reenactments & jousting to medieval handcrafting, NHRF brings together education and fun for the whole family.
 Our merchants are mainly local artisans with an emphasis on handmade items including costumes, jewelry, pottery, herbals, weaponry, and more.
 NHRF is brought to you by Three Maples Renaissance Corp. a 501(c)(3) non-profit corporation.
 Thanks to all our Patrons, Volunteers, Merchants, and Performers, we donate all our profits to charity.
-This year’s charities are the New Hampshire Food Bank, Rockingham County Meals on Wheels, and Granite State Performing Arts
+Our main charities are the New Hampshire Food Bank and the Rockingham County Meals on Wheels.

 The New Hampshire Renaissance Faire (NHRF) is a staple of the New England renaissance faire scene, with many rennies calling it their “home” faire.
 There are a variety of reasons NHRF is so beloved amongst the community of rennies and the general public: It’s welcoming and inclusive, lots of unique and interesting merchants and performers, it’s small enough people don’t feel overwhelmed, but large enough that a whole day could be spent there, and perhaps most importantly it’s a non-profit event that donates all its proceeds to charity.
 Whatever the reason, NHRF is a well-loved faire with many returning faces year after year.
 But NHRF was not always a large and well-known NH event.
 NHRF set its roots in 2005, by a woman with a vision and a big dream.